Updated on November 24, 2021

 Like all hospitals, CAMH has extensive and detailed procedures in place for infection prevention and control.
 These are designed to ensure the health and safety of our staff, the community and those within our care.

 CAMH works closely with Toronto Public Health on reporting, surveillance and infection control policies and procedures.
-Our staff continually monitors and follows the Infection Prevention and Control (IPAC) recommendations from Public Health as they are updated, including screening and use of personal protective equipment.
+Our staff continually monitors and follows the Infection Prevention and Control (IPAC) recommendations from Public Health as they are updated, including screening, testing and use of personal protective equipment.
 Guidelines for Health Professionals and Institutions are published and updated regularly here.

-CURRENT STATUS OF COVID-19 SURVEILLANCE AND INFECTION CONTROL AT CAMH as of June 17, 2021.
+CURRENT STATUS OF COVID-19 SURVEILLANCE AND INFECTION CONTROL AT CAMH as of November 24, 2021.